0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge branch 'master' of https://github.com/samin-batra/NBA-Search
+This is commit adjust comments

-Merge